atkins126/CPas/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/tinyBigGAMES?style=social)](https://twitter.com/tinyBigGAMES)

 ## Overview
 What if you were able to load and use C99 sources directly from Delphi?
-There is a vast quantity of C libraries out there and being able to take advantage of them, without being a pain would be nice You could even compile a bunch of sources and save them as a library file, then load them back in from disk, a resource or even from a stream.
+There is a vast quantity of C libraries out there and being able to take advantage of them, without being a pain would be nice.
+You could even compile a bunch of sources and save them as a library file, then load them back in from disk, a resource or even from a stream.
 You can get the symbols, map to a C routine, and execute from the Delphi side all from a simple API.

 ## Downloads
 <a href="https://github.com/tinyBigGAMES/CPas/releases" target="_blank">**Releases**</a> - These are the official release versions.